fox

 func (*Router) Handle added in v0.7.0

-Handle registers a new handler for the given method and path.
-This function return an error if the route is already registered or conflict with another.
-It's perfectly safe to add a new handler while the tree is in use for serving requests.
+It's safe to add a new route while the router is serving requests.
 This function is safe for concurrent use by multiple goroutine.
-To override an existing route, use Update.
+To override an existing route, use Router.UpdateRoute.

-func (*Router) IgnoreTrailingSlashEnabled added in v0.14.0
+func (*Router) Has added in v0.18.0

-func (fox *Router) IgnoreTrailingSlashEnabled() bool
+func (fox *Router) Has(method, pattern string) bool

 func (*Router) Lookup